Complete six upper-division credits in BIOL, CHEM, GEOL, or PHYS.

 Be a declared anthropology major.

-Satisfy all of the requirements for a BA or BS in Anthropology.
+Satisfy all of the requirements for a Bachelor of Arts or Bachelor of Science in Anthropology.

 Earn a grade point average of 3.50 or above in courses specific to the anthropology major.